SEAL-IIT-KGP/TWINSSE/README.md

 ## Primary Makefile <a name="primake"></a>

-The top-level Makefile contains the rules to build each component of the framework.
-The built executables need to be run manually.
-The Makefile contains the following rules.
+The following Makefile rules build and clean the suprojects and necessary libraries of this project.
+The compiled executables in each project subdirectories need to executed manually.

 - __all__  - Builds conjunctive, disjunctive, dnf, cnf and precision executables

 - __clean__ - Cleans conjunctive, disjunctive, dnf, cnf and precision executables

-- __clean_all__ - Cleans conjunctive, disjunctive, dnf, cnf and precision executables including generated database files and Redis database
+- __clean_all__ - Cleans conjunctive, disjunctive, dnf, cnf and precision executables including generated database files and the Redis database

 - __blake_lib__ - Builds blake3 lib for conjunctive, disjunctive, dnf, and cnf subprojects

 ---

-Each experiment has its own Makefile or helper scripts and separate README files.
+Each subproject has its own Makefile or helper scripts and separate README files.
 Please browse through the README files for more details.

 - Databases [README](./databases/README.md)
 - Configuration [README](./configuration/README.md)